orestisang/CATHeaPS/README.md

 # Relevant publication and citation of the dataset

-The dataset was published in University of Glasgow’s Enlighten Repository and was assigned a URI.
+The dataset is published in University of Glasgow’s Enlighten Repository.
 It should be cited as:

 Angelidis, O. (2023); CATHeaPS; GitHub; https://researchdata.gla.ac.uk/1638; Retrieved: 2025-01-08.

-For a more detailed analysis of the methodology of CATHeaPS and a use case for heating only systems, the following publication in the scientific journal Heliyon can be visited:
+For a more detailed analysis of the methodology of **CATHeaPS** and a use case for heating only systems, the following publication in the scientific journal Heliyon can be visited:

 Angelidis, Orestis et al., Heliyon, Volume 11, Issue 1, e41396.
 Openly available at: https://www.cell.com/heliyon/fulltext/S2405-8440(24)17427-0

+For a complete understanding of **CATHeaPS** along with economic and environmental analyses on heating and cooling districts, and an example of its use in a real world case study in Clyde Gateway, the PhD thesis of Orestis Angelidis can be advised.
+The thesis will become openly available in spring 2025.

 # Aknowledgements

-**CATHeaPS** was developed by Oresstis Angelidis, Anastasia Ioannou, Daniel Friedrich, Alan Thomson, and Gioia Falcone as part of an industrial PhD program.
+**CATHeaPS** is developed by Orestis Angelidis with the support of Anastasia Ioannou, Daniel Friedrich, Alan Thomson, and Gioia Falcone as part of his industrial PhD program.

-This work was supported by the UK Engineering and Physical Sciences Research Council (EPSRC) grant EP/T023112/1: INTEGRATE (Integrating seasoNal Thermal storagE with multiple enerGy souRces to decArobonise Thermal Energy).
-It was also partially funded by the Energy Technology Partnership (ETP), Ramboll (including contributions from both Ramboll Foundation [grant No. 2020-101] and Ramboll UK) and the University of Glasgow under grant agreement ETP 189.
+This work is supported by the UK Engineering and Physical Sciences Research Council (EPSRC) grant EP/T023112/1: INTEGRATE (Integrating seasoNal Thermal storagE with multiple enerGy souRces to decArobonise Thermal Energy).
+It is also partially funded by the Energy Technology Partnership (ETP), Ramboll (including contributions from both Ramboll Foundation [grant No. 2020-101] and Ramboll UK) and the University of Glasgow under grant agreement ETP 189.

 ![ETPLogo!](Miscellaneous/Funding_Logos.jpg)